In this guide, I will break down 15 unconventional conference tips that will help you make the most out of your experience. Let’s dive in.

 Don’t be afraid to join group conversations in the hallway.
 If you see an odd number of people, that gives you a clue that there’s probably a “drifter” among the group; i.e. that third or fifth person is probably not as glued into the conversation as the others.

-If you’re going to a conference with the intention of generating some leads for your business, that’s great!
+If you’re going to a face-to-face conference with the intention of generating some leads for your business, that’s great!
 But remember, all good leads are cultivated from solid relationships.
 One of the best tips I can offer is to join and participate in the event Facebook group before hitting up your next conference.

 Get involved in the conversation and RSVP to “side dates” such as organized group runs or dinners that fellow attendees have organized.
 Here’s an example of a Saastr Annual conference goer organizing some niche dinners for those that were to be in town over the 3-day event in San Francisco earlier this month: